The Risks of Lion's Tailing: Essential Tree Pruning Insights

 Lion's tailing not only impacts a tree's aesthetics but also poses potential hazards.
 As all of the weight is concentrated on the ends of the branches, the majority of the new growth is added on these bushy ends.
 If a tree’s branching structure does not support evenly distributed weight, much more stress is placed on the branch, allowing more breakage to occur.

-Often, lion's tailing results in the removal of as much as fifty to seventy-five percent of the tree's foliage.
+Often, lion's tailing results in the removal of as much as 50 to 75 percent of the tree's foliage.
 This practice is regrettably becoming increasingly common, leading to unhealthy and structurally weakened trees.
 Trees need leaves to thrive, as leaves are essential for photosynthesis, the process that converts sunlight into food for the tree.
 If it looks unnatural or over-thinned, it probably is.

 Effects of Lion's Tailing